giofontana/cheatsheet/OCP/disconnected-installation-from-rhacm.md

-# Sample of install-config and ACM manifests for disconnected installation
+# Sample of install-config and ACM manifests for disconnected

 ```yaml
 apiVersion: v1